stevenbal/cmis-adapter/README.rst

 When a document is related to any other object, the document is not moved or copied and stays in its temporary folder.

+**Deleting a Zaak Informatie Object**

+When a document is related to a zaak, it is located in the zaak folder and has an OIO in the 'Related Data' folder.
+If the ZIO relating the zaak and the document is deleted, the OIO is deleted, and the document should not remain in the zaak folder.
+This is done as follows:

+1. If the document is NOT a copy (i.e. it's the original document), it should be moved to the default folder.
+   If there are related gebruiksrechten, then they should also be moved.
+2. If the document IS a copy, then it should be deleted.
+Related gebruiksrechten should also be deleted.

 DMS folder structure overview
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~